Whole Foods asks retailers to lower costs as inflation moderates

 A Whole Foods in Houston, Texas.

-The price increases were a major driver of inflation, which resulted in consumers cutting back on their purchases in 2022, “suggesting that they were hitting a ceiling on prices they were willing to pay,” according to Andrew Glover, a senior economist at the Federal Reserve Bank of Kansas City, one of the study’s authors.
+The price increases were a major inflation driver, which resulted in consumers cutting back purchases in 2022, “suggesting that they were hitting a ceiling on prices they were willing to pay,” according to Andrew Glover, a senior economist at the Federal Reserve Bank of Kansas City, one of the study’s authors.

 IRI and NPD reported unit sales of food and beverages fell 3 percent in 2022 but the amount consumers spent on those items rose 10 percent.
 That showed consumers were willing to pay higher prices for groceries but bought fewer items, according to the Wall Street Journal.